-As on March 2019, the total number of women members in dairy cooperatives across the country was 5.06 million representing almost 30 per unit of the total membership.
+As on March 2019, the total number of women members in dairy cooperatives across the country was 5.06 million representing almost 30 per cent of the total membership.

 Building on last year's new initiatives, efforts were made to further leverage the strength of the dairy cooperative network.
-A Pilot project on Solar Pump Irrigators Cooperative Enterprise initiated during the previous year have started to generate monthly additional income for dairy farmers from the sale of solar power.
+A pilot project on Solar Pump Irrigators Cooperative Enterprise initiated during the previous year have started to generate monthly additional income for dairy farmers from the sale of solar power.

-During the year, an event on dairy innovation award was organised wherein sixty-two Producer Owned Institutions participated for the award showcasing 238 innovations in various domains of dairy value chain.
+During the year, an event on dairy innovation award was organised wherein sixty-two Producer Owned Institutions (POIs) showcased 238 innovations in various domains of dairy value chain.
 Also a workshop on 'Role of Technology in Doubling Income of Dairy Farmers' was organised wherein around 1,000 farmers across the country participated and learned about various technologies pertaining to the dairy sector.

-NDDBs initiative of manure management is helping women dairy farmers save on monthly fuel expenses by using biogas.
+NDDB's initiative on manure management is helping women dairy farmers in saving monthly fuel expenses by using biogas.

-NDDB continued to promote Scientific Bee-keeping amongst dairy co-operatives by sensitising officers and field staff of milk unions regarding the importance of bee-keeping by organising various workshops and seminars.
-This was followed by organising one week extensive skill building training programme for interested farmers.
-As a result, some of the dairy co-operatives are already procuring and marketing honey.
+NDDB continued to promote Scientific Bee-keeping amongst dairy cooperatives by sensitising officers and field staff of milk unions regarding the importance of bee-keeping by organising various workshops and seminars.
+A week long skill building and training programme for interested farmers motivated some of the dairy cooperatives to initiate procurement and marketing honey.